Robert Brault

 “When you have tried all your life to solve a mystery, and never solved it, you might consider the possibility that it is not a mystery.”

-“World-weary, I look out my window and watch my child find a dozen fascinating detours from the bus to the front door.”
+“World-weary, I look out my window and watch my child find a dozen fascinating detours from the school bus to the front door.”

 “You have a choice: you can raise kids, or you can live in a home where nothing touches the floor but the furniture.”